melkati/CO2-Gadget/README.md

 ### Install PlatformIO

-You can use PlatfomIO CLI or VSCode win PlatformIO GUI (recomended).
+You can use PlatfomIO CLI or VSCode with PlatformIO GUI (recomended).
 For installation see [PlatformIO installation instructions:](https://docs.platformio.org/en/latest/integration/ide/vscode.html).
 ### Prepare PlatformIO

 First you must edit the file platformio.ini to setup your preferences.

-If necessary adjust the upload and minitoring port configuration to match your situation.
+If necessary adjust the upload and monitoring port configuration to match your situation.

   ```
   upload_speed = 921600